MontiCore/montiarc/docs/Libraries/StandardLibrary/TypesAndFunctions.md

 ---
 <!-- (c) https://github.com/MontiCore/monticore -->

-# Functions
+# Types and Functions

-These classes can be imported and used in [expressions](../Reference/Concepts/Expressions.md#method-invocation).
+These classes can be imported and used in [expressions](../../Reference/Concepts/Expressions.md#method-invocation).

 ---